-Candidates for translator posts must take the corresponding competitive examination in their main language, which is normally the language in which the candidates did their higher education studies.
-Please note that the information on this page is for English translators/précis-writers only.
-For information about the recruitment of translators who work into another official language, please switch to the version of this website in that language.
+A single competitive examination is used to recruit English translators/précis writers, editors, verbatim reporters and copy preparers/proofreaders/production editors.
+Candidates must take the corresponding competitive examination in their main language, which is normally the language in which the candidates did their higher education studies.
+Please note that the information on this page is for English language professionals only.
+For information about the recruitment of language professionals who work into another official language, please switch to the version of this website in that language.

-A first-level degree from a university or institution of equivalent status is a requirement for employment for all United Nations translators.
+A first-level degree from a university or institution of equivalent status is a requirement for employment for all United Nations translators/précis-writers, editors, verbatim reporters and copy preparers/proofreaders/production editors.
 Many, but not all, United Nations translators also have a degree from an accredited school of translation.
 The ability to translate into English from at least two of the other official languages (i.e. two of Arabic, Chinese, French, Russian or Spanish) is essential.

 Please note that the content and format of the examination, as well as eligibility requirements and instructions on how to apply, may vary from one examination session to the next.
 Applicants should therefore check the corresponding examination notices carefully in order to be duly prepared.

 Practise.
-Like any other craft, translation and précis-writing cannot be mastered without many hours of practice.
 An excellent way to practise is by translating from your source languages into your main language documents posted on the United Nations Official Document System (ODS) and then comparing your versions with the "official" English versions.
-Please note that the main United Nations website (www.un.org), which contains a wealth of information on the structure and work of the Organization, is not translated by the translators of the United Nations Secretariat and is therefore less reliable as a model for the standard and style sought in official documents.
+Please note that the main United Nations website, which contains a wealth of information on the structure and work of the Organization, is not translated by the translators of the United Nations Secretariat and is therefore less reliable as a model for the standard and style sought in official documents.
 Remember that the factors that determine the quality of a translation are its accuracy (no mistranslations, omissions, unnecessary additions or serious shifts of emphasis), style (clear, idiomatic style; proper register; correct terminology, grammar, spelling and punctuation) and consistency (identical terms should be rendered the same way throughout).
 Generally speaking, the format of the translation should also conform to the format of the original.
 Before beginning your translation, it is often a good idea to first read through the text in order to better understand the context.
 Just as important is the need to read through your translation one final time before submitting it to ensure that it flows smoothly and idiomatically.

 If sample test papers are posted on the examinations website, use them for practice to get an idea of the types of challenges the examination texts will pose and the level of difficulty of each paper.
-If the examination you have applied for includes a summary-writing exercise, practise summarizing speeches you find posted on the UN website.
+If the examination you have applied for includes a summary-writing exercise, practise summarizing speeches you find posted on the UN PaperSmart portal.
+You will also find useful materials on the précis-writing section of the eLibrary.
 Remember to make sure you include all the main points and capture the tone and style of the original.
 Also make sure that you use reported speech and that your summary is approximately one third the length of the original.

 Remember too that candidates who pass the written papers are next invited to a competency-based interview, which is an integral part of the examination.
-The interview often begins with a sight translation into your main language from one of your passive languages.
+There are tips on preparing for the competency-based interviews on the UN Careers website.

 Group work.
-When possible, prepare and practise with other aspiring United Nations translators.
-Translation and précis-writing at the United Nations are team activities in which many language professionals are involved, including editors, terminologists, language reference assistants and translators into other official languages.
+When possible, prepare and practise with other aspiring United Nations language professionals.
+Translation, précis-writing, editing, verbatim reporting, copy preparing, proofreading and production editing at the United Nations are team activities in which many language professionals are involved, including terminologists, language reference assistants and translators into other official languages.
 Language professionals work very closely with their colleagues, seeking advice, exchanging ideas and sharing cultural awareness across language services.
 Review your work with other potential candidates and with experienced language professionals, and review the work of others.
 Take note of and discuss mistakes, both your own and those of others.
 In-depth analysis of mistakes can help you to avoid them during the examination.